Get,

 1. Garlic

-Garlic is a herb commonly used as a remedy for managing various conditions due to its inflammation alleviating property.
+Garlic is a herb commonly used as a remedy for managing various conditions due to its inflammation-alleviating properties.
 It is also effective against different bacteria.
 A study shows garlic and its derivatives effectively eliminate ear infection-causing bacteria (P.aeruginosa and K.pneumoniae).5 To use it as a remedy for ear pain, you can eat one clove of crushed garlic daily or mix garlic in coconut oil and apply it around the ear.
 Please do not put the garlic inside your ears as it may harm your ears.

 2. Ginger